-Network Round Trips We report on two figures, the number of round trips using a purely sequential PathORAM implementation and the number of roundtrips if one is able to fully batch all requests at the same level.
-For the largest synthetic parameter sizes, if one assumes a fast network with 60ms responses and unbounded bandwidth then network delays result in 1.56 seconds in parallel rounds trips, but slower 1s responses results in 26 seconds.
-If one assumes sequential round trips and 60ms responses the network delay alone is 112s.
-For comparison, we note that our local ORAM read operation took .849s on this dataset.
+Network Round Trips We report on two figures, the number of round trips using a purely sequential nonrecursive PathORAM implementation and the number of roundtrips if one is able to fully batch all requests at the same level.
+One can store the position map for ORAMs in the prior tree level [WNL+14], enabling non-recursive constructions.
+For the largest synthetic parameter sizes, if one assumes a fast network with 60ms responses and unbounded bandwidth then network delays result in .84 seconds in parallel rounds trips, but slower 1s responses results in 14 seconds.